brian-chau/cpp_makefile_google_test/README.md

     ```

 7. Install `cmake` from source.
-    1. Download `cmake-3.27.0.tar.gz` from this link: https://cmake.org/download/
+    1. Download `cmake-x.y.z.tar.gz` from this link: https://cmake.org/download/
-    2. Unzip it with the command `tar -xzf cmake-3.27.0.tar.gz`.
+    2. Unzip it with the command `tar -xzf cmake-x.y.z.tar.gz`.
     3. Run the following commands:
         ```
         sudo ./configure